philomena-dev/philomena/priv/repo/seeds/data/pages/privacy.md

 **Information in user-submitted content**

-User-submitted content is considered by us to collectively refer to any content that you may submit to the site, which includes, but is not limited to, comments, images, messsages, posts, reports, source changes, tag changes, and votes.
+User-submitted content is considered by us to collectively refer to any content that you may submit to the site, which includes, but is not limited to, comments, images, messages, posts, reports, source changes, tag changes, and votes.

 User-submitted content by users (authenticated or not) may have any or all of the following information collected at the time of submission attached, visible only to site staff: